bswrundquist/ide_rules/python.md

         ])
         .sort("total_amount", descending=True)
     )

     # Execute and save
     result.sink_parquet(output_path)
     return result
 ```

 ### Use Altair for plotting

+- Default to Altair for all static and interactive plotting
+- Use the Polars package directly (**do not use .to_pandas()**)
+- Make good titles, give descriptive names to axis
+- Put plots together when it makes sense

 ```python
 # Example Altair plot